 A Georgia man was recently booked in the Shreveport City Jail on a charge of Vehicular Homicide, according to news and police reports.
 Shreveport Police arrived at 10:45 pm on Saturday, April 29th to find an unidentified white male dead at the scene.
 The driver of the 2012 GMC Terrain remained on the scene after hitting the subject in his motor vehicle while the victim was trying to cross the street.
 The driver of the vehicle claims that the victim was wearing dark clothing and there was very poor lighting on the already-dark street.
 It was later discovered through state mandatory chemical testing that the driver was over the legal limit for intoxication.

-This is a tragic situation which could have been avoided and will become even more complicated for the driver of the vehicle since he was determined to be intoxicated at the time of the accident.
-The motorist will now face a strong possibility of conviction for his involvement in the accident, which may result in decades behind bars for a mistake which cost another man his life.
+This is a tragic situation that could have been avoided and will become even more complicated for the driver of the vehicle since he was determined to be intoxicated at the time of the accident.
+The motorist will now face a strong possibility of conviction for his involvement in the drunk driving accident, which may result in decades behind bars for a mistake that cost another man his life.